OpenStep

-OpenStep is an object-oriented application programming interface (API) specification developed by NeXT.
-It provides a framework for building graphical user interfaces (GUIs) and developing software applications.
-OpenStep was designed to be platform-independent, allowing developers to write code that could run on multiple operating systems, including NeXTSTEP, Windows NT, and various Unix-based systems.
-It has influenced the development of other GUI frameworks, such as Cocoa for macOS, and GNUstep.
+OpenStep is an object-oriented application programming interface (API) specification developed by NeXT and Sun Microsystems, separating the application frameworks from the NeXTSTEP operating system so they could be implemented on multiple platforms.
+OpenStep is an object-oriented application programming interface (API) specification developed by NeXT and Sun Microsystems.
+It defines a framework for building graphical user interface (GUI) applications and was designed to be platform-independent, allowing software to run across multiple operating systems, including NeXTSTEP, Windows NT, and various Unix-based systems.
+OpenStep influenced later frameworks such as Cocoa for macOS and GNUstep.

-OpenStep was principally developed by NeXT and Sun Microsystems, to allow advanced application development on Sun's operating systems, specifically Solaris.
-NeXT produced a version of OpenStep for its own Mach-based Unix OS, stylized in all capital letters as OPENSTEP.
-The software libraries that shipped with OPENSTEP are a superset of the original OpenStep specification, including many features from the original NeXTSTEP.
+With the introduction of the OpenStep specification, NeXT rebranded NeXTSTEP as OPENSTEP for Mach, its implementation of the specification for its Mach-based operating system, while maintaining compatibility with existing NeXTSTEP applications.